Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 * If one Unix command is being blocked or disabled, try to find another command to use e.g. `cat` and `less`.

 ## Reading Materials
-* *sudo -l* - I see this technice used in many CTFs, It's simple to run and easy to understnad.
+* *sudo -l* - I see this technique used in many CTFs, It's simple to run and easy to understand.
 Make sure you feel comfortable with it.
 [READ](https://www.explainshell.com/explain?cmd=sudo+-l), [READ2](https://medium.com/better-programming/becoming-root-through-misconfigured-sudo-7b68e731d1f5)